jacobbpp/intro-to-series/src/content/blog/machine-learning.md

 The single most important rule of machine learning is this: the models are only as good as the data they are trained on.
 A human programmer might be a genius, but if they feed their algorithm flawed data, the result will be a flawed model.
 It is the digital version of a student who learns from a dodgy textbook.

 This is a massive ethical issue.
-If a model is trained on a dataset that reflects existing social biases—for example, a hiring algorithm trained on decades of data where men were disproportionately hired for leadership roles—the model will learn to perpetuate that bias.
+If a model is trained on a dataset that reflects existing social biases, for example, a hiring algorithm trained on decades of data where men were disproportionately hired for leadership roles, the model will learn to perpetuate that bias.
 It is not being malicious.
 It is simply doing what it was taught.
 This is how a tool meant to make decisions fair and objective can accidentally make them more biased than ever before.

 ##### **The Black Box Problem**

 Here's the one that keeps data scientists up at night.
 Many of the most powerful machine learning models, especially those built using deep learning, are so complex that not even the people who designed them can fully explain how they work.
 You can see what goes in and what comes out, but what happens in between is a total mystery.

 This is the **"black box" problem**.
 Imagine a doctor using a machine learning model to diagnose a patient.
 The model might say, "This patient has a 95% chance of having a certain disease."
 That is a very powerful answer.
 But what if the doctor asks, "Why?"
 The model cannot answer.
 It cannot explain the thousands of correlations and statistical decisions it made to reach that conclusion.
-When decisions have life-changing consequences—in medicine, in finance, or in the criminal justice system—that lack of transparency can be a serious problem.
+When decisions have life-changing consequences, in medicine, in finance, or in the criminal justice system, that lack of transparency can be a serious problem.

 ---